farbodYNSI/FHE_NN_Controller_DifferentialDrive/README.md

 ---

-## 2. Collect the Webots training dataset
+## 2. Generate the Webots training dataset

 Webots is configured to execute: